 Brits showcase where they’re drinking; Americans talk about themselves

-The first variation surfaced by our geographic comparison was the nature of each group’s drinking discussions.
+The first variation surfaced by our geographic comparison of US and UK attitudes to drinking was the nature of each group’s drinking discussions.

 Americans put themselves and their actions at the center of conversations.
 They’re 1.7x more likely to use the word ‘I’ and use ‘I’m’ or ‘Im’ 4.5x more.
 While they may or may not be drinking with others, discussions always revert to what they themselves are doing/did, what they are drinking or how drunk they are/were.